 Strategy #1: The Primacy Effect

 Psychologists have long known about the "primacy effect"—we remember the first things we see more than anything that comes after.
+Studies show that information presented first is recalled up to 40% more accurately than information in the middle.

 How to use it: Put your most impressive achievement in the first bullet point of each job section.
 Don't save the best for last—lead with it.